-The Detention Division was created by Executive Order 97-891 and ratified by the 1998 General Assembly in House Bill 455 to oversee three detention centers under construction in Breathitt, McCracken, and Campbell counties which will be state operated.
+The Detention Division was created by Executive Order 97-981 to oversee three detention centers under construction in Breathitt, McCracken, and Campbell counties which will be state operated.
 KRS 15A.065 authorizes the Department to operate or contract for the operation of facilities for pre-adjudicated youth.
 The Governor's 1998-2000 recommended budget reflects operating costs and debt service for the three previously authorized detention facilities as well as three new detention facilities, and the expansion of Breathitt County Detention Center.
 Prior to the 1996 Regular Session of the General Assembly, the state's role as it relates to juvenile detention was limited to promulgating regulations and inspections.
 However, with the funding of three facilities and the passage of House Bill 117, the Department of Juvenile Justice will assume a much greater role in operating and overseeing juvenile detention centers.
-The goal of the Department in taking on this new responsibility will not only be to strategically locate detention centers so that counties will have easy access, but also to reduce the fiscal liability of counties which incur large bills for housing juveniles.
+The goal of the Department in taking on this new responsibility will not only be to strategically locate detention centers so that counties will have easy access, but also to reduce the fiscal liability of counties who incur large bills for housing juveniles.
 Also, the Department will strive to insure consistency in the manner in which juveniles are detained and the way facilities are operated as well as insuring that detention is used only as a last resort by providing alternatives to detention.